Did you know...

 Which of the following statements regarding common neurologic side effects of medications is FALSE?

-A) Metoclopramide is/are associated with Myoclonus.
+A) Valproic acid is/are associated with Tremor.

-C) Isoniazid is/are associated with Cerebellar Disorders.
+C) Labetalol is/are associated with Neuroleptic Malignant Syndrome.

-D) Carbamazepine is/are associated with Nystagmus.
+D) Trifluoperazine is/are associated with Neuroleptic Malignant Syndrome.

-E) Fluvoxamine is/are associated with Myopathy.
+E) Neuroleptics is/are associated with Myoclonus.

 Back to the question = Go back to the top of the page.